krootee/Ghost/KiCad/Readme.md

 ##### Schematic

 - [X] Startmodule pins are wrong order!!
 Should be VCC, GND, Start
-- [X] Connect the Reset pin Teensy so that I can reset via software
-- [X] Add pushbutton for pulling GPIO0 on ESP8266 to GND for firmware programming.
+- [X] Add two buttons for ESP-WROOM-32
-- [X] Change to TCA9548ARGER
+- [X] Change to TCA9548ARGER (smaller footprint than TCA9548APWR)
 - [X] Change from 0805 to 0603 size for capacitors, resistors and leds.
 - [X] Remove extra PWM pins?
 - [X] Change pin headers around so that pin 1 (the square) is GND